Frequently Asked Questions on REACH by Industry

 Does the CB4REACH Consortium offer a rebate for purchasers of a letter of access if more letters of access are sold than anticipated?

-Are the dossier and the CSR separately available?
+Are access to the dossier and the CSR available separately?

-No, the dossier and CSR are not available separately.
+No, access to the dossier and to the CSR is not available separately.

 On which basis were these charges calculated?
 How were they estimated and shared between the registrants?